 Dealers must notify distributors they are in Philadelphia and that the sweetened beverages distributed to them are covered by the Philadelphia Beverage Tax.
+The City keeps a list of official registered distributors.
 To complete this requirement, a dealer must send distributors:

 - Their PA Sale for Resale Sales Tax Exemption form with a Philadelphia address, or

 - A Dealer notification form, provided by the Department of Revenue.

 This should be done whenever a new business relationship starts, and at least annually after that.